HIGH SCHOOL / PSEO

 Who is eligible for the program?

-Students who are currently enrolled as juniors and seniors at Minnesota public or private high schools who rank in the upper 25th percentile of their graduation class.
+Students who are currently enrolled as seniors, juniors, or sophomores (see below) at Minnesota public or private high schools who rank in the upper 25th percentile of their graduation class.
 For juniors or seniors from ALCs, home schools or charter schools, the following requirements must be met for admission eligibility:

 For students with less than one academic year of attendance at an ALC, home school, or charter school, eligibility for admission will be based on the high school rank of the most recent high school attended.
 The student's high school rank must be in the top 25th percentile.